THE CHOIR'S RIGOROUS AUDITION PROCESS

-The Mormon Tabernacle Choir is an all-volunteer choral ensemble of 360 individuals, each with family and employment responsibilities.
-They have the unique musical experience of performing publicly each week on Music and the Spoken Word, a 30-minute program broadcast worldwide on radio, television, and live streamed over the internet.
+The Tabernacle Choir is an all-volunteer choral ensemble of 360 individuals, each with family and employment responsibilities.
+They have the unique musical experience of performing publicly each week on Music & the Spoken Word, a 30-minute program broadcast worldwide on radio, television, and live streamed over the internet.
 Including these weekly performances plus concerts, tours, and recordings, Choir members average 75 scheduled performances per year.
 The opportunity to share that music with others makes the hours of rehearsals and performances worth the effort.

 The process to become a member of the Choir is rigorous, stretching over 9 months.
-An individual must meet a set of membership criteria, complete a three-phase audition process, and then complete 16 weeks of training.
-At the conclusion of that process successful candidates become members of the Mormon Tabernacle Choir.
+An individual must meet a set of membership criteria, complete a four-phase audition process, and then complete 16 weeks of training.
+At the conclusion of that process successful candidates become members of the Tabernacle Choir.

 Applicants must meet several criteria for membership which include: